microsoft/FluidFramework/.changeset/fancy-dancers-draw.md

 "@fluidframework/runtime-definitions": minor
 ---

-Upcoming: The type of the logger property/param in various APIs will be changing
+UPCOMING: The type of the logger property/param in various APIs will be changing

 -   @fluidframework/runtime-definitions
     -   `IFluidDataStoreRuntime.logger` will be re-typed as `ITelemetryBaseLogger`